KT18W/BACS495-Final/final/README.md

 I was running into cors errors so I installed cors.

+Note: you have to hit the login button inside of the login popup one extra time at the beginning then you can test all you want.

 I also have mongoose installed in the backend because I wanted to learn it.
-I also used plain express, so don't worry.
+It doesn't actually effect anything at the moment because I was trying to do things without it.

 If you don't have it and need it is just 'npm i mongoose'

-Note: you have to hit the login button inside of the login popup one extra time at the beginning then you can test all you want.